eagle-head/timekeeper-countdown/docs/faq.md

 ### 10. **Does the library support countdown completion callbacks?**

 Yes, you can monitor the `CountdownState.COMPLETED` state and trigger callbacks or perform actions when the countdown reaches zero.

-This FAQ section provides a brief overview of common questions users may have when working with the **Timekeeper Countdown** library.